Connection (CNXN)

 Starting as a small computer products seller in 1982 and evolving into a Fortune 1000 company, Connection (NASDAQ:CNXN) is a technology solutions provider that helps businesses and government agencies design, purchase, implement, and manage their IT infrastructure and systems.

-- Earnings per share lagged its peers over the last two years as they only grew by 4.5% annually
+- Earnings growth underperformed the sector average over the last two years as its EPS grew by just 3.3% annually

 Why There Are Better Opportunities Than Connection